Lednerb/bilberry-hugo-theme/README.md

 8. Done.

-#### Update the search index
+#### Update the Search Index
 You have to repeat this step every time you change a post or publish a new one to update the search index.

-1. Publish your changes via the `hugo` command.
+Execute the 'hugo' command in the site's root directory to publish your changes.

+* Manual Upload
-2. Head over to the `public/index.json` file and copy everything in there
+    * Head over to the `public/index.json` file and copy everything in there.
-3. Login to your algolia account, open your index and click at `Add records manually`
+    * Login to your Algolia account, open your index and click at `Add records manually`.
-4. Paste the copied text from the `index.json` file.
+    * Paste the copied text from the `index.json` file.
-5. Done.
+    * Verify in the `Browse` tab of your index that the index records were uploaded correctly.

+* Automated Upload
+    * Prerequisites: installed Python 3 and Algolia API's [Python client](https://github.com/algolia/algoliasearch-client-python).
+The API Python client can be installed with the following command:
+    ```shell script
+    $ pip install --upgrade 'algoliasearch>=2.0,<3.0'
+    ```
+    * Execute the `algolia-index-upload.py` from the site's root directory as follows:
+    ```shell script
+    python3 algolia-index-upload.py -f public/index.json -a <algolia-app-id> -k <algolia-admin-api-key> -n <algolia-index-name>
+    ```
+    * The `algolia-admin-api-key` argument, namely your Algolia account's `Admin API Key`, is used to create, update, and delete indices, and it should be kept secret.
+    * Login to your Algolia account and verify in the `Browse` tab of your index that the index records were uploaded correctly.

 Also, you can read this [write-up](https://www.kiroule.com/article/automate-index-upload-to-algolia-search/) on how to automate index upload to Algolia Search if you host your Bilberry theme-based website on Netlify.